Have you ever dreamed of planting and caring for your own hydrangeas with their glorious clusters of color and vibrant leaves?

 The double walled construction helps protect and insulate sensitive roots during temperature swings.

 A large terra cotta container works well, too, although it’s heavier to move, so you may wish to invest in a wheeled base.

-You can also use a plastic, concrete, or wooden container, so long as it has adequate drainage holes in the bottom and a wide base.
+You can also use a cultured stone, concrete, or wooden container, so long as it has adequate drainage holes in the bottom and a wide base.